 Christian Counseling can help

 Christian counselors are committed to treatments that have been validated through clinical research, shown to be effective for improving emotional, mental and relational health.
 While each counselor has unique training and experience, they understand their particular work as “making sense” in light of the overall Christian message.

 Examples may include a Christian counselor using Cognitive-Behavioral therapy (CBT) when seeking to deal with anxiety or depression.
 For those in need of couples & marriage counseling, Christian therapists may be guided by Emotionally Focused Therapy (EFT).
 In addition to these, our team at Wellspring also offers Christian counseling services focused on helping parents and families, as well as children and teens.

 Begin Christian Counseling in Greenville, South Carolina

 If you need to grow and improve your emotional or relational life, and you believe that your spiritual life is key to the process, our skilled Christian therapists can help.
 Reach out today and begin Christian counseling at our Greenville, SC counseling clinic.

 Other counseling services at Wellspring Counseling

 Wellspring Counseling is a counseling clinic in Greenville, SC.
 We focus on helping children, teenagers and adults live their best lives by striving to be a source for emotional health and improved relationships.
-Therefore, we offer a wide range of mental health services including not only Christian counseling, but also anxiety treatment, depression treatment, trauma therapy, marriage counseling, parent consulting, family counseling and counseling for teens & children.
+Therefore, we offer a wide range of mental health services including not only Christian counseling, but also anxiety treatment, depression treatment, online counseling, trauma therapy, marriage counseling, parent consulting, family counseling and counseling for teens & children.